ausaccessfed/dev-portal/docs/_openid-connect-integration/06-support-acr-requests.md

 duration: 1
 ---

 Currently, the only supported ACR value is the [`https://refeds.org/profile/mfa`](https://refeds.org/profile/mfa) value.
 This value is used to request the REFEDS MFA profile for the user.
-If the users' IdP supports the REFEDS MFA profile, the AAF OpenID Provider will return the REFEDS MFA profile attributes in the ID Token.
-If the users' IdP does not support the REFEDS MFA profile, the AAF OpenID Provider will return an error to the service.
+If the user's IdP supports the REFEDS MFA profile, the AAF OpenID Provider will return the REFEDS MFA profile attributes in the ID Token.
+If the user's IdP does not support the REFEDS MFA profile, the AAF OpenID Provider will return an error to your service.

 ## Example OIDC Request